szmazurek/Age_recognition_Cyfrovet/README.md

    5. Run the script.
 6. [function_library.py](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/blob/main/function_library.py)
    1. Import the file to your script and call the methods as needed.
-   2. Be sure to use correct paths for `DETECTOR` and `PREDICTOR` - use files provided in [Utils](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/tree/main/Utlis) folder.
+   2. Be sure to use correct paths for `DETECTOR` and `PREDICTOR` - use files provided in [utils](https://github.com/SzymonMazurekAGH/Age_recognition_Cyfrovet/tree/main/utlis) folder.

 **DATASETS**
-Datasets, as well as conference paper describing research done with these tools will be published soon.
 Currently published datasets are avaliable: https://tinyurl.com/dog-age-datasets
 For more information about this project please contact the owner via email: s.mazurek@cyfronet.pl